X Games are coming this Summer!

 What are the X Games?

 It’s a proving ground of sorts, for both athletes with a claim to fame and sports that are just entering the scene.
-The X Games helped legitimize then fringe, now mainstream, sports, such as skateboarding and snowboarding, and even though many of the other, more experimental, competitions have fallen on the wayside (bungee jumping, street luging, etc) the hunger for daredevilry that drives the X Games has kept the organizers on their toes.
+The X Games helped legitimize then fringe, now visual effects of viagra mainstream, sports, such as skateboarding and snowboarding, and even though many of the other, more experimental, competitions have fallen on the wayside (bungee jumping, street luging, etc) the hunger for daredevilry that drives the X Games has kept the organizers on their toes.
 After all, people look forward to the ridiculously risky stunts that are its trademark.
 While there are definitely unfortunate accidents, whether it’s for a medal, money, or fame, for every athlete that walks away after a complete blowout, another defies all odds and maybe even launches their career; such as Freestyle Motocross Rider Travis Mastrana, who did an amazing mid-air double back-flip back in 2006 and promptly made X Games history.

 The games themselves are nothing to overlook either, last year, the July X Games boasted 37 million viewers (a near two million increase from the previous year) who hailed from all over the globe, 192 different countries.
 However, if you’d rather experience this event in person, you have to go to sunny Los Angeles, California.
 Tickets will not go on sale until May 24th to the general public but, X Games.com is offering a special deal starting on May 21st (10AM PST to be exact) where you can buy tickets in advance by going here and entering a code present on the X Games website.
 Make sure to mark it on your calendars!